 Full-time Police Academies

 No. Tuition does not include the equipment and gear required to attend a full-time police academy.
-Here is the MPTC Standard Equipment List required by all student officers attending MPTC or MPTC-authorized police academies.
+The MPTC maintains a Standard Equipment List required by all student officers attending MPTC or MPTC-authorized police academies.

 Is there a physical training requirement?